cvhrnkmp/cvhrnkmp.github.io/content/posts/my-second-post.md

 **Hey there, curious AI explorer!**

 Ever asked a chatbot a question only to get a completely made-up answer?
-So did I—until I discovered Retrieval-Augmented Generation (RAG).
+So did I - until I discovered **Retrieval-Augmented Generation (RAG)**.
 It’s like giving your AI a research assistant: it fetches real facts from a live document collection before coming up with a response.
 No more made-up stories!